GPU Access

 Specifying a GPU type

 You can add a specific type of GPU to the --gres= option (with either srun or sbatch).
-For a list of available GPU types, refer to the GPU Types column in the table, at the top of this page, that are listed as Public.
+For a list of available GPU types, refer to the GPU Types column in gpu-table, that are listed as Public.

 Note